shararan/dloc_class/README.md

-# DLoc for phone
+# DLoc code

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of DLoc from [Deep Learning based Wireless Localization for Indoor Navigation](https://dl.acm.org/doi/pdf/10.1145/3372224.3380894).

 ## Requirements